Managing permanent changes to appearance

 Here are some tips that might help:

-• If you have had surgery to the tummy area, have swollen legs or have put on weight, trousers with drawstring or elasticated waists or flat-front trousers are good.
+• If you have had surgery to the tummy area, have swollen legs or have put on weight, trousers with drawstring or elasticated waists, or flat-front trousers can be more comfortable.

 • Long skirts, with or without slits, or wrap skirts can be a good alternative to trousers.

-• If you have had a mastectomy and used to wear lower-cut dresses before, try wearing a camisole top underneath.
+• If you have had a mastectomy and used to wear lower-cut dresses before, try wearing a vest or camisole top underneath.

 • High V-neck shirts help if you want to cover a scar or central line in the chest area.

-• High, mandarin-type collars or polo necks help cover up your neck area.
+• High band collars or polo necks help cover up your neck area.

 • Patterned shirts draw attention to the pattern and away from other areas.